inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 In the plot, people came to the land; the land loved them; they worked and struggled and had lots of children.
 There was a Frenchman who talked funny and a greenhorn from England who was a fancy-pants but when it came to the crunch he was all courage.
-Those novels would  you retch.
+Those novels would   retch.
 		-- Canadian novelist Robertson Davies, on the generic Canadian novel.
-If you laid all of our laws end to end, there would be no end.
+If  laid all of our laws end to end, there would be no end.
 		-- Mark Twain
 Humor in the Court:
-Q: What can you tell us about the truthfulness and veracity of this fendant?
+Q: What can  tell us about the truthfulness and veracity of this fendant?
 A: Oh, she will tell the truth.
 She said she'd kill that sonofabitch--and she did!
 Running Windows on a Pentium is like having a brand new Porsche but only